The Origin of High Energy Emission in the Young Radio Source PKS 1718-649: Discussion

 \subsection{Origin of the X-ray emission}

 We showed that, while the $\gamma$-ray emission in \pks\ is consistent with IC scattering of the UV photons from an accretion flow off energetic electrons in the radio lobes, the origin of the X-ray emission is more elusive.
-Beuchert et al. (2018) modeled the primary X-ray emission with a single power-law function and associated it with an X-ray corona.
 We showed that the IC scattering of the infrared ambient photons, likely due to the emission of the dusty environment of \pks\ resolved with VLT and ALMA (Maccagni et al. 2016; 2018), contributes to the X-ray emission of the source.
 However, its photon index is harder than that derived from the observations.
 As a result, the model was found to underestimate the soft X-ray emission of the source.
-We proposed that an additional component is required in order to fully explain the observed intrinsic X-ray emission, and we modeled it with a power-law function with a photon index $\Gamma = 2.0$, a 2-10\,keV luminosity $L_{\rm 2-10\,keV} = 6.6 \times 10^{40}$\,erg\,s$^{-1}$ and a high-energy cutoff at 100\,keV (even though the current data cannot confirm or reject the presence of such a cutoff).
+We proposed that an additional component is required in order to fully explain the observed intrinsic X-ray emission, and we modeled it with a power-law function with a photon index $\Gamma = 2.0$, a 2-10\,keV luminosity $L_{\rm 2-10\,keV} = (6.6 - 8.6) \times 10^{40}$\,erg\,s$^{-1}$ and a high-energy cutoff at 100\,keV (even though the current data cannot confirm or reject the presence of such a cutoff).
 Interestingly, these parameters are typical for LINER type AGNs studied in X-rays (e.g. Gonzalez-Martin et al. 2009).
 This additional component may be associated with a weak X-ray corona or a radiatively inefficient nuclear emission (e.g. an ADAF; Ichimaru 1977; Narayan \& Yi 1994; 1995a; 1995b; Abramowicz et al. 1995; Chen et al. 1995).
-The sum of the IC X-ray emission from the radio lobes and low luminosity nucleus agrees with the X-ray constraints derived by Beuchert et al. (2018) using a single power-law function, within the error bars (see Figure~\ref{fig:sed}).
+The sum of the IC X-ray emission from the radio lobes and low luminosity nucleus agrees within the errorbars with the X-ray constraints derived by Beuchert et al. (2018) using a single power-law function and interpreted as due to an X-ray corona (see Figure~\ref{fig:sed}).